zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 I>When talking about the actual Terminal application that comes packaged with macOS I'll capitalize the "T."  Otherwise, terminal with a lowercase "t" will refer to _any_ terminal program that interfaces with your Shell.
 Thus, I can use the lower case terminal to generically talk about both the macOS Terminal application and the Windows OS Powershell.

-1\. **Windows OS Users**: The dominant Shell-CLI environment for Windows 10 users is PowerShell[^powershell].
+1\. **Windows OS Users**: The dominant Shell-CLI environment for Windows 10 users is PowerShell.
 To navigate to PowerShell, search for the "PowerShell" in the File Explorer and open it up.

 Before we start typing commands into the terminal, let's chat briefly about what commands are.